freitasgouvea/sushiswap-scripts/README.md

 > Before execute these scripts do not forget to add funds for your wallet.

-- Create Sushiswap Pair
+* Create Sushiswap Pair
-- Add Liquidity to Pair
+* Add Liquidity to Pair
+* Deploy MinichiefV2 staking smart contract
+* Add Staking Pool to MinichiefV2
-- Deploy and Mint ERC20 tokens
+* Deploy and Mint ERC20 tokens

+### Sushiswap Liquidity Pool and Swap

-### Create Pair
+#### Create Pair

 > This script create a Liquidity Pool of two ERC20 (token A and token B) executing `createPair()` function in `SushiV2Factory` smart contract.
 You can access the full code [here](https://mumbai.polygonscan.com/address/0xc35DADB65012eC5796536bD9864eD8773aBc74C4#code)